Your rental checklist: 20 things to look for when signing a lease in NYC

 3. Confirm the renewal clauses and renewal policies

-A year can go by very quickly, so if you already know you want to spend more than a year there, try to negotiate your future rent now and set the increase for the second or third year so you know it will be a reasonable rate, and you are less at risk of a bigger hike, he advises.
+And if you already know you want to spend more than a year at this apartment, try to negotiate your future rent and set the increase for the second or third year so you know it will be a reasonable rate.

-Also, if you landed a rent-stabilized apartment (Congrats!), you’re entitled to a lease renewal every year, except in a few circumstances, like if you broke the rules of your lease.
-Also your landlord can only increase your rent by the percentages set by the Rent Guidelines Board.
-One other benefit of rent-stabilized apartments is that the lease renewal must be on the same terms and conditions as the original lease.
+Also, if you landed a rent-stabilized apartment (congrats!), you’re entitled to a lease renewal every year, except in a few circumstances.
+Plus, your landlord can only increase your rent by the percentages set by the Rent Guidelines Board, and the lease renewal must be on the same terms and conditions as the original lease.

-This topic came up recently during Brick Underground Office Hours—a live Q&A with tenant attorney Sam Himmelstein, a partner at Himmelstein, McConnell, Gribben and Joseph (and a Brick Underground sponsor).
-To find out about our next event subscribe to our newsletter.
+This topic came up during Brick Underground Office Hours—a live Q&A with tenant attorney Sam Himmelstein, a partner at Himmelstein, McConnell, Gribben and Joseph.

 A lease drafted by a landlord may have a provision saying that if the tenant fails in their obligation—like defaulting on the rent—the landlord can be reimbursed for any legal fees and expenses in trying to resolve the situation and recoup the money.

-If asked, he says, most landlords will agree to a clause saying fees and costs are reciprocal.
-"It's a two-way street—if you're paying a fair market rental rate, you should be entitled to a fair and reasonable playing field," he says.
+"It's a two-way street—if you're paying a fair market rental rate, you should be entitled to a fair and reasonable playing field," he said.

 Knowing how you are expected to communicate with your landlord is important if you end up having problems you want resolved.
-Emails or phone messages can be missed and delay repairs.
-If the notice provision says communication needs to be done by certified mail, that's how you should reach out to them.
 A landlord needs to be given an opportunity to make repairs if there's a complaint, but the complaint also needs to be made in the appropriate way.

 Most leases do not contain a break clause—you are expected to be in the apartment for the duration of the lease—but you should still review to see if there’s any reference to what happens if you need to leave early.